 Corporations are major actors in every area of life – the economy, the environment, human rights, and so on.
 Yet most people know little or nothing about the legal foundations of their existence or the multinational legal environment in which they are born and function.

-The aim of the course is to provide a sound basis of knowledge about these matters by examining:
+The aim of the module is to provide a sound basis of knowledge about these matters by examining:

 - the nature of the corporation;

 - the transfer of the corporate form to selected jurisdictions; and

 - case studies of transnational issues.

 The approach taken is theoretical, historical, comparative and contextual.
 Given the breadth of material studied, only a small amount of class time is devoted to technical legal matters.

 The subjects studied may vary from year to year, but usually include: